KillaaaKaran/KillaaaKaran/README.md

-•Hi, I’m Karan.
+•Hi, I’m Karan Dahyea.
 (Just so you know all of this might be outdated by a long time but still relates somewhat correctly)

 •I’m studying A Level Further Maths, Maths, Physics, and Chemistry, I don't have that much interest in coding but its nice to know and learn, and also make my uni personal statement look interesting with this as a reference.